Species at Risk 101

 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) is a national committee of experts who assess and designate what wildlife species (plants, animals and insects) are in danger of disappearing from Canada.
-Established in 1977, this committee is composed of members representing federal, provincial and territorial agencies responsible for managing wildlife, experts from the scientific community and specialists in community and Aboriginal traditional knowledge.
+Established in 1977, this committee is composed of members representing federal, provincial and territorial agencies responsible for managing wildlife, experts from the scientific community and specialists in community and Indigenous Traditional Knowledge.
 The Nature Conservancy of Canada (NCC) has participated actively in the process, with NCC's former senior vice-president of new conservation strategies, Michael Bradstreet, sitting on the panel as a non-government science expert for over a decade.

 What laws are in place to protect species at risk?

 Species at risk, and the habitat they need to survive, receive protection from several federal, provincial and territorial laws.
 The key piece of federal legislation that protects species at risk is the Species at Risk Act (SARA).
 SARA aims to meet Canada's commitment under the Convention on International Biological Diversity.
 The goal of the act is to protect species that are at risk of becoming extinct.

 Under the SARA, the Government of Canada takes the recommendations made by COSEWIC into consideration when establishing which species will be listed under the Act.

 What are the different levels of risk

 There are seven different designations that COSEWIC uses to determine the level of risk for a species.
 Under the SARA, COSEWIC uses seven categories to indicate the level of danger an at-risk species currently faces: